MihaiM1209/CS/Lab5/README.md

 - Hexadecimal is an intermediate representation
 - Decimal is the final numeric format for RSA operations

 **Limitations**: The message (as decimal) must be smaller than the modulus `n`.
-For "Nume Prenume" with 2048-bit keys, this is easily satisfied.
+For "Mustea Mihai" with 2048-bit keys, this is easily satisfied.

 ---